vern3432/Kelley_Lang_Varano_3950_P4/README.md

 # Kelley_Lang_Varano_3950_P4
 #

+#database was created with userscript.js and script.js
 #Steps
+#
+#Run node server.js to run server
 #1.
 Open login.html, unless this is done.
 User will be redirected to login.html.
 Signup and then use the same password and username to log the username
 The user will then be automically logged in and brought to the homepage for the site.
 #Expand sidebar for labels